intentionally-bilingual/intentionally-bilingual.github.io/content/_index.md

 {{< column "7/12 w-9/12" >}}

 Welcome to this semi-personal, semi-professional website about living with intention.
-This includes (intentional) bilingualism, (Montessori) parenting and sustainability.
+This includes (intentional) bilingualism, (Montessori) parenting and sustainability <!-- Maybe already add here that sustainability is more then just being green -->.

 With real-life stories, struggles and advice about how to raise children your own way.